OpenWork-NZ/ANZLIC-Metadata-Tool-help/AdminGuide.md

 While the **ANZLIC Metadata tool** does not mandate metadata workflows, it is recommend that a _Reviewer_ role be implemented.

 Best practice is that metadata editors do not publish their own metadata.
 Metadata should be reviewed and published by someone with the role of _Reviewer_ or higher.
-ENSEMA has committed to implementing this pattern.

 A Reviewer can publish a metadata record by viewing that record and selecting the **Publish** in the **View** top tool bar.
 ![Manage Record](./images/ManageRecord.png)